Table of Contents

 An invention.

-Hand [10] And there are foods that are bad, and not like these; And they are the waterfowl, and the little doves, and the dates, and bread toasted in oil or bread that has been soaked in oil, and the semolina that has been sifted until there is no more smell left in it, and the stock and the morais.
+10. And there are foods that are bad, and not like these; And they are the waterfowl, and the little doves, and the dates, and bread toasted in oil or bread that has been soaked in oil, and the semolina that has been sifted until there is no more smell left in it, and the stock and the morais.
 It is not appropriate to eat too much of these; And a person who is wise and conquers his desire, and will not follow his lust and will not eat anything of all the mentioned, unless we consume them for medicine–that is a hero.

 Partially true.
 The water fowl and pigeons are great for us.

-Partially true.Almonds are really poisonous to us.
+Partially true.
+Almonds are very poisonous to us.

 Honey is good for us.
 Wine is not good for us.

 18 And why would a man loose his stomach, if we exerted a little – if he was a young man – he would eat in the morning salty loaves seasoned with oil and morice and salt, without a mouthful; Or he will drink water from a turnip or cabbage shellac with oil and salt and spices.
-And if he was an old man, he would drink honey mixed with water in a broth in the morning, and he would stay for about four hours, and then he would eat his meal.
+And if he was old – he would drink honey mixed with water in the morning, and he would stay for about four hours, and then he would eat his meal.
 He will do this day after day, three or four days if he needs to, until his stomach burns.

 An invention.
 Vegetable oil is really toxic to us.